suse-edge/edge-image-builder/docs/design/default-mounts-disablement.md

 ## Problem
 By default, when installing on a SLE OS, `podman` comes with a preconfigured `mounts.conf` file in both `/usr/share/containers/mounts.conf` and `/etc/containers/mounts.conf`.
 This `mounts.conf` file instructs `podman` to auto-mount any `/SRC:/DEST` that are present in the file to any containers created in the OS (more info in the [containers-mounts.conf.5.md](https://github.com/containers/common/blob/v0.57/docs/containers-mounts.conf.5.md) documentation).
 In the SLE OS case, the contents of the `mounts.conf` file point to the `/etc/SUSEConnect` and `/etc/zypp/credentials.d/SCCcredentials` files, which results in having the registration information mounted on any container that is created within the system.

 This is not desired during the RPM resolution process.
-Mainly because the RPM resolver image will be doing the registation with the specified `sccRegistationCode` for the specified OS.
-Meaning that if the `/etc/SUSEConnect` and `/etc/zypp/credentials.d/SCCcredentials` files have been auto-mounted with a registation data for a different OS, the registation that the RPM resolver tries to do will fail.
+Mainly because the RPM resolver image will be doing the registration with the specified `sccRegistrationCode` for the specified OS.
+Meaning that if the `/etc/SUSEConnect` and `/etc/zypp/credentials.d/SCCcredentials` files have been auto-mounted with a registration data for a different OS, the registration that the RPM resolver tries to do will fail.

-An example of a problem where the Resolver container cannot connect to the correct registation server, because an RMT server has been configured in the auto-mounted files can be seen below:
+An example of a problem where the Resolver container cannot connect to the correct registration server, because an RMT server has been configured in the auto-mounted files can be seen below:

 ```bash
 Registering system to registration proxy https://rmt.devlab.pgu1.suse.com/